New Deer Substation

-Scottish and Southern Electricity Networks Transmission (SSEN Transmission) has constructed a new 400/275kV substation adjacent to the existing transmission line at New Deer, in the North East of Scotland.
+We have constructed a new 400/275kV substation adjacent to the existing transmission overhead line at New Deer, in the north east of Scotland.

 The substation has been constructed to operate at a voltage of 275kV, with a view to being upgraded to operate at 400kV in the future.
-The transmission system in both the North East and East Coast of Scotland will be upgraded to 400kV over the next decade, in order to facilitate this, SSEN Transmission are proposing both upgrading the existing overhead line network in the region and installing new substations at various points.
+The transmission system in the north east and east coast of Scotland will be upgraded to 400kV over the next decade, in order to facilitate this, we are proposing both upgrading the existing overhead line network in the region and installing new substations at various points.

 These works are required to allow increased generation capacity access to the transmission system, while keeping the network fully operable and compliant with all necessary technical standards.
 Without these necessary reinforcements, the network cannot facilitate all generation connections.